 The landlord share that was used on the operation.
-In this case, do not record the production used in the landlord's share of the crop in Section 28 (Landlord's Share of Crops & Livestock).
+In this case, do not record the production used in the landlord's share of the crop in Section 27 (Landlord's Share of Crops & Livestock).

 - Any production that was (or will be) used for human consumption. - The landlord's share of production if it was used outside the operation. - Any crop production that was fed to non-owned livestock as part of a production contract with the livestock owner.
-This production should be recorded as a cash sale to the livestock owner and the same value for the crop sold should be recorded as a contractor expense in Section 29, Item 6.

 125 irrigated acres of oats were harvested for grain with an average yield of 60 bushels per acre.
 These oats were harvested off share rented acres where the landlord received a 50% share.
-The operation used its entire share of the oats on the operation in 2017.
+The operation used its entire share of the oats on the operation in 2022.
 This information would be recorded as follows:

-'''

-Column 3 - 125 acres harvested
+''' Column 3 - 125 acres harvested

-'''